groupdocs/reference.groupdocs.com/content/sites/groupdocs/conversion/english/net/groupdocs.conversion.filetypes/videofiletype/wmv/_index.md

 ---
 title: Wmv
 second_title: GroupDocs.Conversion for .NET API Reference
-description: The Advanced Systems Format ASF is a digital multimedia container designed primarily for storing and transmitting media streams.
+description: Windows Media Video is the compressed video format developed by Microsoft.
+After the standardization by the Society of Motion Picture and Television Engineers SMPTE WMV is now considered to be an open standard format.
 Learn more about this file format herehttps//docs.fileformat.com/video/wmv/.
 type: docs
 weight: 80
 url: /net/groupdocs.conversion.filetypes/videofiletype/wmv/
 ---
 ## VideoFileType.Wmv field

-The Advanced Systems Format (ASF) is a digital multimedia container designed primarily for storing and transmitting media streams.
+Windows Media Video is the compressed video format developed by Microsoft.
+After the standardization by the Society of Motion Picture and Television Engineers (SMPTE), WMV is now considered to be an open standard format.
 Learn more about this file format [here](https://docs.fileformat.com/video/wmv/).

 ```csharp
 public static readonly VideoFileType Wmv;